 The key section of this experience follows.
 This includes a step-by-step process on how to give and receive feedback from the Feed-Forward perspective.
 Supplied with this information, participants engage in real Feed-Forward experience - both as a feedforward recipient and as a feedforward giver.
 There is time allotted for each participant to experience 8 feedforward rounds during the module's timeframe - 4 as a feedforward recipient and 4 as feedforward giver.

 This section of the module is a very intense experience.
 Participants typically report that they receive more useful inputs during this brief exchange than they have received in the workplace over the previous weeks (or even months).
 At the end of the module, participants are encouraged to select the 1 or 2 most important inputs which they would like to put into practice.

-The module ends with a reflection upon the Feed-Forward experience and how this process could be introduced for the use by other Teams in the organization.
-At the end of the module, a bibliography of references and sources is provided to all participants who are interested in exploring the module's theme in more depth.
+The module ends with a reflection upon the Feed-Forward experience and how this process could be introduced for the use by other teams in the organization.

-Recognizing the power of providing small group learning experiences at all levels of an organization through the CoachingOurselves© process, Ensemble Enabler offers this experience to organizations as a certified Partner of CoachingOurselves© by Henry Mintzberg.
+Recognizing the power of providing small group learning experiences at all levels of an organization through the CoachingOurselves© process, Ensemble Enabler offers this NETWORK CONNECTIONS experience to organizations as a certified Partner.

 Ensemble Enabler enables businesses to flourish in a time when disruptive change is becoming the norm